bregman-arie/devops-exercises/exercises/kubernetes/README.md

 <details>
 <summary>How to configure a default backend?</summary><br><b>

-Create Service resource that specifies the name of the default backend as reflected in `kubectl desrcibe ingress ...` and the port under the ports section.
+Create Service resource that specifies the name of the default backend as reflected in `kubectl describe ingress ...` and the port under the ports section.
 </b></details>

 <details>